spacez320/eudaimonia.io/_posts/2016-5-16-creating-your-own-vagrant-base-box.md

 ```

 Now you can package the instance into your base box, and to do this we need the
-VM's VirtualBox id, which is randomly generated by Vagrant.
+VM's VirtualBox ID, which is randomly generated by Vagrant.

 ```
 matthew@xerces my-base-box $ VBoxManage list runningvms